 Breakfast is served at the campground while everyone packs up their own camping gear and does final prep on their bikes.
 Packed lunches and snacks are provided at this time.
 Groups roll out when enough people are ready to form a group.
 Follow the roll chart to the next campground.
 Dinner will be ready at the campground.
 Each rider sets up his/her own camping gear and performs bike repairs, if necessary.

-When do I need to arrive in Chattanooga?
+When do I need to arrive at the starting point?

-The riders’ meeting for the Vintage 1000 occurs the night before we leave on the route, so you need to be in Chattanooga the afternoon before the event starts.
+The riders’ meeting for the Vintage 1000 occurs the night before we leave on the route, so you need to be at the starting point the afternoon before the event starts.

 The riders’ meeting for the Vintage 500 occurs the morning of the event, so it’s up to you whether you arrive the night before or travel down that morning.